Year 1 - Autumn Term

 We will be looking at maps, in particular of the UK, identifying countries and their capitals.
 We will learn all about our capital city London- transport and landmarks.

-We will be studying different religious buildings in various cities including London.
-We will also learn about the first Christmas.
+We will be looking at Christianity, learning about Harvest time and we will also learn about the first Christmas.

 We will be learning and singing traditional song and rhymes ...London Bridge, Oranges and Lemons, Pussy cat pussy cat and Ring o’ roses.